DiFronzo/Digitalarkivet2Commons/README.md

 # Digitalarkivet2Commons
-Easily upload single and multiple files from Digitalarkivet to Wikimedia Commons.
+ Easily upload a single or multiple files from foto.digitalarkivet.no to Wikimedia Commons.
 ```
 Prerequisites:
 - Python 3.5 or higher